 From the industry insights above, it’s evident that despite the many efforts that major players put into resolving the global chip shortage, the bottlenecks will probably persist throughout 2022.

 Additionally, some industry observers believe that the move by big tech companies such as Amazon, Microsoft, and Google to design their own chips for cloud and data center business could worsen the chip shortage crisis and other problems facing the semiconductor industry.

-article, the authors hint that the entry of Microsoft, Amazon, and Google into the chip design market will be a turning point in the industry.
+In a recent Bloomberg Businessweek article, the authors hint that the entry of Microsoft, Amazon, and Google into the chip design market will be a turning point in the industry.
 These tech giants have the resources to design superior and cost-effective chips of their own, something most chip designers like Intel have in limited proportions.

 Since these tech giants will become independent, each will be looking to create component stockpiles to endure long waits and meet production demands between inventory refreshes.
 Again, this will further worsen the existing chip shortage.